TimeToogo/PHP-Generics/README.md

 A Generic Example
 =================
-The below code demonstrate the most simple of generic types:
+The below code demonstrate a simple generic type:

 ```php
 class Maybe {